 Nepal is a country with diverse geography, fertile plains, subalpine forested hills, and eight of the world’s ten tallest mountains, including Mt Everest the earth’s highest point.

 It is an autonomous region of china on the lofty Tibetian Plateau on the Northern side of the Himalayas.
-Tibet is known as the “Roof of the World” and shares Mount.
+Tibet is known as the “Roof of the World” and shares a Mount.
 Everest with Nepal.

 With an average elevation of 5000m, Tibet is the highest region on Earth.
 Religion is extremely important to Tibetan people and Buddhism is their major religion.
-Mount Everest is the highest elevation in Tibet as well with 8848.86m above sea level.
+Mount Everest is the highest elevation in Tibet as well at 8848.86m above sea level.